 For basic 1"–3" air filters, manufacturers usually direct you to install new ones every 30–60 days.
-If you have from light to moderate allergies, you could install a better air filter or replace them even more frequently.
+If you have from light to moderate allergies, you could get a better air filter or get new ones even more frequently.

-Or, if you live a more remote spot or less occupied home (like a vacation house) and there are not as many cars around, every year could be frequent enough.
+Or, if you live a more remote location or less occupied home (like a vacation house) and there are a reduced number of cars around, every year might be frequent enough.

-Here are averages that might help you figure out how often you should get a new air filter at your residence:
+Here are averages that might help you figure out how often you should get a new air filter at your house:

 - Vacation residence or lone occupant and no pets or allergies: every 6–12 months

 - Average suburban house without pets: every 90 days